 DIY Details: Press for Rosé Sign and Beverage Glasses for the Bride and Groom

 Nothing can beat the original House of Golightly real ringing Press for Rosé doorbell, but this DIY one is great for an inexpensive version for the party.

 (Pssst… If you are ever looking for a gift for yours truly, I’d love the Press for Champagne version, since that’s my thing!)

 The drink glasses were a cute little DIY gift to the bride and groom and gave them fun glasses to cheers with their wedding shower guests.
-I made them in minutes with a beer and wine glass from The DollarTree and black vinyl that I cut out with my Silhouette cutting machine.

 I love how the entire table came together.

 Easy Couples Wedding Shower Food: Walking Taco Bar

 If you are serving alcohol it’s important to have some food on hand.
 That said, it doesn’t have to be overly difficult or expensive to put together a buffet.
 We opted for a walking taco bar!

 We picked up a big box of Doritos and hung them in a fun display by clipping them to twine with clothespins.
 You could pick up a selection of different chips – Fritos and Cool Ranch Doritos – for a variety of flavors.

 Crockpots full of ground beef, chicken, and queso dip, along with bowls full of fun toppings (tomatoes, lettuce, cheese, jalapeños, salsa), and fruit and veggies, make this self-service buffet so easy for guests to create a unique and delicious walking taco.